damiso15/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # alx-low_level_programming
 * 1-last_digit.c - This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable n.
 * 1-last_digit.c - This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable n.
+* 2-print_alphabet.c - Write a program that prints the alphabet in lowercase, followed by a new line.

 ## 1-last_digit.c